dev-aritra/clean-code-developer-checklist/README.md

   - For application “Gas Station Deluxe,” it is a bad idea to prefix every class with `GSD`.
   - For example use `AccountAddress` instead of `GSDAccountAddress`

+- [x] **It's okay to use computer science terms, algorithm names, pattern names, math terms**
+  - Always using the problem domain to get names might result in complication, hence we can use solution domain names on need.

 - [x] **Add no more context to a name than is necessary**
   - Shorter names are generally better than longer ones, so long as they are clear.

+---
+## Functions :microscope: